ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

     using bug comments to report your results.
 Once done, change the bug tags according to the instructions given.
-9. Subscribe yourself to bugmail for the package in Launchpad, if you haven’t done so already, and monitor Launchpad for bug reports relating to the update for at least one week following release of the package.
+9. Subscribe yourself to bugmail for the package in Launchpad, if you haven't done so already, and monitor Launchpad for bug reports relating to the update for at least one week following release of the package.
 10. If you find a regression, follow `Howto → Report a